-International organizations can play an important and independent role in world politics.
+International organizations can play an important role in world politics.
 But how do these organizations work?
-How do they formulate and achieve their goals?
-How do they manage their staff?
+How do they become independent and legitimate actors?
+How do they manage a multinational staff?
 This course looks inside international organizations by focusing on their administrative bodies, that is, on international bureaucracies such as the European Commission or the United Nations Secretariat.

 The course tackles a set of fundamental challenges faced by international administrations: gaining autonomy and legitimacy from member states, building expertise, ensuring that staff is representative in terms of nationality and gender, and managing staff with different ethnic, cultural and educational backgrounds.
 It also looks at how these organizations innovate and reform themselves.

 The course combines the discussion of organizational challenges with the application of these issues to a number of real-world cases, ranging from diversity management in the International Monetary Fund and organizational reform in the World Health Organization to how the European Commission deals with Brexit.

 By the end of the course, students will have:

 Knowledge and understanding of key theories and concepts relating to the management of international organizations and networks.

 Advanced knowledge and understanding of the distinctive nature and challenges of governance and management in an international and multi-level setting.